 The Toolbar commands are positioned with left, right, or center alignment of the toolbar area.

-The Vue Toolbar component default command is a Button type, and it can render by given text input.
+The Vue Toolbar component default command is a button type, and it can render given text input.

 You can add icons or images with or without text to the buttons.
 The icons can be positioned to the left or right.

 You can add button text when necessary, which means you can decide to show text in the pop-up alone, toolbar alone, or in both.

 To describe the actions of a command, a tooltip can be added.
 By default, HTML is supported, but the Vue Tooltip component can also be used.

 The Vue Toolbar provides customizable commands with styles such as CSS classes and HTML attributes such as ID, class, and styles.

 Developers can control the appearance and behaviors of the toolbar using a rich set of APIs.

 The Vue Toolbar component is shipped with several built-in themes: Material, Bootstrap, Fabric (Office 365), and high contrast.